unhuman/DependencyAngel/README.md

 * If you get a problem finding a version of a dependency from the repository, try doing a build of your project before running Dependency Angel.

 ## Money
-If you find this tool saves you time, please consider sending me some money: unhumansoftware@gmail.com.
+If you find this tool saves you time, please consider sending me some money via PayPal: unhumansoftware@gmail.com.
 Alternatively, please consider donating the same to a food bank, and let me know: unhumansoftware@gmail.com.
 Thank you!